ikeasamoahansah/clipboard.nvim/README.md

-Writing a custom lua plugin to see copied texts from the clipboard Displayed in telescope
+A custom lua plugin to see copied texts from the clipboard

+Displayed with the telescope.nvim plugin